cohenchris/scripts/system/README.md

 From their website, "Batocera.linux is an open-source and completely free retro-gaming distribution that can be copied to a USB stick or an SD card with the aim of turning any computer/nano computer into a gaming console during a game or permanently."
 It's a pain to manually import games from a USB stick, so this script allows mounting/unmounting of Batocera's `/userdata` directory.

-`batocera mount` mounts Batocera's `/userdata` directory to a newly created `./batocera` directory in the current working directory.
+`batocera.sh mount` mounts Batocera's `/userdata` directory to a newly created `./batocera` directory in the current working directory.

-`batocera unmount` unmounts and removes the local `./batocera` directory.
+`batocera.sh unmount` unmounts and removes the local `./batocera` directory.

 ## Drive Health Monitoring + Notifications